secret-escapes-media/microsite-qantas-singapore/_pages/competition/index.md

 nav: true
 nav-order: 3
 title: Compet&shy;ition
-intro: Win your very own four-night stay in this vibrant Southeast Asian starlet, for you and your travel partner.
-You’ll fly with Qantas for a luxurious stay at the Villa Samadhi, a boutique hotel decked with colonial-era refinement.
-Housed in an old garrison in the heart of the beautiful Labrador Nature Reserve, you’ll stay in effortlessly-charming, historic digs with a stylish, contemporary flair.
-Set in a tropical oasis, you’re just a short hop from the buzzing heart of Singapore.
+intro: Win your very own escape to this vibrant Southeast Asian destination, for you and your travel partner.
+You’ll fly with Qantas for a luxurious four-night stay, taking in the many sights that this buzzing city offers.
+Discover temples and towers, smart restaurants and vibrant hawker markets.
+Follow our four-day itinerary or go off-script and carve your own adventure, filled with unique experiences and unforgettable moments.
 extra-intro: Whether you’re a foodie, culture seeker, or adventurer, you can craft your very own four-day adventure in this beguiling land.
 Enter below to be in with a chance to win!

 title-sub: Make the itinerary a reality